CenturyLinkCloud/PublicKB/README.md

 ### Merging an upstream repository into your fork

 If your fork and branch are behind by a number of commits (meaning there have been a lot of changes made to the Master branch since you originally forked it), you may need to update your fork to reflect the latest changes.
-This involves sending a pull request that asks for all changes in the current Master branch to be merged into your fork and branch.
-This is the opposite of a pull request that you would normally send to merge your changes into the Public KB Master branch.
+This involves sending a pull request that asks for all changes in the current master branch to be merged into your fork and branch.
+This is the opposite of a pull request that you would normally send (which merges your changes into the CenturyLinkCloud/PublicKB master branch).

 **Via Github.com Website**